billLee3/BootDevCoursework/README.md

   Insertion sort is better on short nearly sorted lists MergeSort is a stable sort but can eat up memory because of how many duplicates of the list there are QuickSort uses a pivot point but can degrade over time if the highest or lowest value is always picked

+9/6/2025 - Ran through the stacks portion of the course.
+Wrote the Balanced Parantheses problem.